OfficeDev/microsoft-teams-tunnelrelay/README.md

 ...__**and that is it!**__

 ## Get Started
 Following image explains the basic components of the app.
 User needs to login before they can start using the app.
-This is covered in [Configuration](Configuration.md).
+This is covered in [Configuration](Documenation\Configuration.md).
 ![Main Window](Documentation\MainWindow.png "Tunnel Relay Main Window")

 ## FAQs
+**Q.** How is TunnelRelayv2 different from TunnelRelayv1? </br>
+**A.** TunnelRelayv2 adds support for Linux and Mac Operation systems.
+To achieve this, it uses [Hybrid Connections](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it#hybrid-connections).
+This also means that the Relays of v1 cannot be reused in v2.
+Additionally v2 adds support for commandline.

-Q. Do my clients need to change to understand that they are contacting server over Tunnel Relay vs directly? </br>
+**Q.** Do my clients need to change to understand that they are contacting server over Tunnel Relay vs directly? </br>
-A. Short answer no. All your clients need to see is the url exposed by Tunnel Relay.
+**A.** Short answer no. All your clients need to see is the url exposed by Tunnel Relay.
 Rest everything remains the same.

-Q. Can I share same Service bus namespace across multiple machines? </br>
+**Q.** Can I share same Service bus namespace across multiple machines? </br>
-A. Yes, you can share same service bus namespace across multiple machines.
+**A.** Yes, you can share same service bus namespace across multiple machines.
 Each relay is a unique combination of service bus and machine name.

-Q. How much will this cost me? </br>
+**Q.** How much will this cost me? </br>
-A. Tunnel Relay itself is a free, open-source tool, although since Azure Service Bus back it, you will have to pay for the Service Bus itself.
+**A.** Tunnel Relay itself is a free, open-source tool, although since Azure Service Bus back it, you will have to pay for the Service Bus itself.
 Pricing for service bus can be found [here](https://azure.microsoft.com/en-us/pricing/details/service-bus/).
 Tunnel Relay creates a service bus with __basic tier__.
 Please look for section WCF Relays to get the pricing information.

-Q. I have an issue which needs your attention how can I contact you? </br>
+**Q.** I have an issue which needs your attention how can I contact you? </br>
-A. We monitor this Github repo for issues.
+**A.** We monitor this Github repo for issues.
 Please open a new issue or reply to an existing one.
 We will get back to you soon.

-Q. I want to extend Tunnel Relay.
+**Q.** I want to extend Tunnel Relay.
 How can I do so? </br>
-A. Tunnel Relay is released under [MIT License](https://opensource.org/licenses/MIT).
+**A.** Tunnel Relay is released under [MIT License](https://opensource.org/licenses/MIT).
 Please look at the contributing section below if you want to contribute to this project.

 ## Understand how Tunnel Relay works
 Please refer to following articles to learn more about Tunnel Relay and its internal workings